 Every parish benefits from the work of women who serve God and church without thought of reward.
 We hope that your congregation or ECW will support the Book of Remembrance Memorial Scholarship Fund and honor the memory of cherished deceased women of your congregation by submitting their names for inclusion in the Book of Remembrance.
 The names of women added to the Book by August 31 are read during the celebration of the Eucharist at the annual ECW conference held each Fall, at which time the Book is placed on display.

 Checks should be payable to Book of Remembrance.
 Scholarship applications should be requested in time to submit them by March 1.
 Applications for assistance for short-term training can be submitted at any time.

 To get a scholarship application or to submit a name for the Book of Remembrance, please contact:

 Lawrence Home Association Academic Grant for Minority Women

 The Lawrence Home Association, founded in 1896 under the will of philanthropist Eleanor Earnshaw, was started to “provide a Christian home for self-supporting, young women on limited means, the most important aim being to help them elevate their standard of life.”
 To this day, the Lawrence Home Association provides opportunities for young women.

-There is a eight-member board of women who are appointed by the the bishop.
-The board meets once a year to vote on recommendations for academic grants for minority women, scholarships for clergy daughters and funding for social service agencies who mission is to serve women of limited means and help them move out of conditions relating to poverty, abuse etc.
+An eight-member board of women, appointed by the bishop, meets once a year to vote on recommendations for academic grants for minority women, scholarships for clergy daughters and funding for social-service agencies whose mission is to serve women of limited means and help them move out of conditions related to poverty, abuse, etc.

 Minority Empowerment Initiative Trust